paypal-examples/youtube/README.md

-# youtube
+# PayPal Developer YouTube Sample Code

-Example code used in the PayPal Developer YouTube Channel
+Example code used in the PayPal Developer YouTube Channel.